wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Java stack"

     `log.error(message, throwable)` — the two-arg form captures the full stack. `log.error("..." + e.getMessage())` is lossy.
-Carbon log layout should include the `%K` UUID token (Carbon 4.4.3+) so forged entries from log-injection attempts lack a valid UUID.
+Make sure the `%K` UUID token (Carbon 4.4.3+) works in your product's log4j layout and document it as an operator-enabled hardening option — see the rule in [Injection — Log Injection / Log Forging](#log-injection-log-forging) for why this is off in the shipped default.
 Sensitive values are masked with local helpers — extend those rather than building ad-hoc redactors.

 === "Go stack"